floookay/pluckey/README.md

 ![plucky_logo](./assets/pluckey_logo.png)

-the plucky is an ergodox like split keyboard with a more extreme columnal stagger and a vertical space key.
+the plucky is an ergodox like split keyboard with more pronounced columnal stagger and a vertical space key.
 I took inspiration from splitkbs Kyria and bishborias Ergodox design.

 ## layouts